BenF1998/forty-jekyll-theme/landing.md

 		<header class="major">
 			<h2>Latest news</h2>
 		</header>
-		<p>Here you can read about my latest news.
+		<p>Here you can read about what I've been up to.
 I typically like to write about new papers I've published, conferences, grants, or anything else exciting that has happened.
 Take a look, you might find something interesting!</p>
 	</div>
 </section>